The Great Sphinx of Giza | Guardian of the Necropolis and an Icon of Ancient Egypt

 Great Sphinx of Giza

-Modern Excavations and Restorations
+Modern excavations and restorations

 The first modern archaeological excavation took place in 1817, supervised by Giovanni Caviglia, during which the Sphinx’s chest was uncovered.
 A further dig in 1887 by Eugène Grébaut, uncovered the paws, the altar, and the stele of Thutmosis IV.